 Sonos One SL

-The Sonos One SL is supposedly identical to the Sonos One but without the built-in microphones and voice assistant support.
+The Sonos One SL is a Sonos One but without the built-in microphones and voice control.
 So if you want something a little simpler, there's scope for a saving with the One SL.

-The best Sonos soundbar yet?
-It just might be.
-The Sonos Arc isn't cheap but it does add Dolby Atmos to the party and deliver the most impressive version of surround sound we've heard from a Sonos speaker, and indeed, one of the best from any soundbar on the market.
+The best Sonos soundbar?
+It just might be now that £100 has been cut from the bill.
+The Sonos Arc isn't cheap but it does add Dolby Atmos to the party and deliver the most impressive version of surround sound we've heard from a Sonos speaker, and indeed, one of the best from any soundbars on the market.
 And of course it's also a multi-room wireless speaker with app and voice control, plus access to practically every music streaming service on the planet.

-The biggest, boldest and most powerful speaker in the Sonos range, the Play:5 can fill even the biggest room with a rich, powerful sound.
-Some new rivals might beat it on pure audio performance, but as an addition to a Sonos system, it's still terrific quality.
-And you can make a good saving right now on the original price.
+The biggest, boldest and most powerful speaker in the Sonos range, the Five can fill even the biggest room with a rich, powerful sound.
+Some new rivals might beat it on pure audio performance (and it doesn't support spatial audio like the newer Era 300), but as an addition to a Sonos system, it's still terrific.

 Sonos IKEA Symfonisk bookshelf speaker

 Not only is this the cheapest Sonos speaker you can buy – it's also a bookshelf.
 The Sonos IKEA Symfonisk bookshelf speaker can be wall-mounted and hold up to 3kg of books, ornaments or any other clutter you decide to place upon it.
 It does everything a standard Sonos speaker will do, working with all the other Sonos products on this page.
 And it sounds decent, too.
 Though it was never going to rival a 'proper' speaker, it delivers a bold, focused, entertaining sound.